 Save money on your transport costs with these tips

-Nearly two-thirds of drivers either cut down on trips or cut back on spending in other areas, according to the AA, as the cost of filling an average car fuel tank passed £100 last year.
+Nearly two-thirds of drivers either cut down on trips or cut back on spending in other areas, according to the AA, as the cost of filling an average car fuel tank passed £100 in 2022.

 In this article, we round up some tips for saving your pennies, whether you're catching the train, hopping on the bus, cruising in your car, or strapping your helmet on for the cycle to the office.